 Here’s one of Twitter’s unwritten rules: Don’t talk about yourself too much.
 Sometimes, too much monologue about your business and what you do can be already be considered as spam to others.

 Sure, buying followers increase your numbers, but is it always a great idea?
 Would you prefer to have ten thousand followers who are hardly interested in your brand over five hundred active, highly engaged followers?
 Of course, not!
 Try to focus on quality and not on quantity.
-Moreover, if Twitter found out that you purchased followers, you also run the risk having your account being suspended.
+Moreover, if Twitter found out that you purchased followers, you also run the risk of having your account being suspended.

 According to the Union Metrics, tweets that include a photo or a video receive more engagement.
 There’s no doubt about it ‒ putting multimedia in your feed makes it more eye-catching and interesting to your audience.